How many of your clients come to you to lose weight?

 Weight lifting is for everyone, period.
 There is no limit on who can lift and strength train.
 Everyone, at every stage of life, can benefit from it.
 Your client in her 60s who has never lifted before will have a strength training program that looks very different from the one you make for the young man in his 20s, but she can and should still build muscle, both to lose weight and to be healthier.

-Check out this ISSA blog post for more reasons women need to get in the weight room and add strength training to their workout routines.
+Learn more: Top reasons women need to get in the weight room and add strength training to their workout routines.

-Any addition of strength training and lifting to your client’s routine will support weight loss and increase overall calorie burn.
-But if your client isn’t excited about spending too much time on weight lifting, streamline the workouts with some of the best overall moves for building strength and a good caloric burn.
+Any addition of strength training and weight lifting to your client's routine will support weight loss and increase overall calorie burn.
+But if your client isn't excited about spending too much time on weight lifting, streamline the workouts with some of the best overall moves for building strength and a good caloric burn.

 Squats are among the best strength moves for overall fitness, to burn calories, and to activate several muscles at once.
 A squat enlists large muscle groups, like the glutes and quads, which increases heart rate and calorie burn while also building a lot of muscle mass.